-Addressing the labour market shortages in agriculture is in line with the federal government’s plans to invite over a million immigrants into the economy within the next three years to address labour market shortages.
+Addressing the labour market shortages in agriculture is in line with the federal government’s plans to invite over a million immigrants into the economy within the next three years to address labour market shortages (read more about Canada's new immigration targets for 2021 and beyond here).
 Of course, the majority of farms are found in rural areas versus the populated cities of Canada.
 This can be a refreshing change of pace for newcomers while providing a lot of room for growth for you and your family.
-Read on to find out how to immigrate to Canada as a farmer (as well as why it’s a worthy profession) with these immigration streams.
+Read on to find out how to immigrate to Canada as a farmer (as well as why it’s a worthy profession in the Great White North) with these immigration streams.

 If you are a farmer or someone with farm operating experience, Canada is one of the best places worldwide to enter this sector.
 One out of every 14 farms in the country’s 13 provinces and territories are immigrant-owned with the most expat-owned farms being located in Prince Edward Island (PEI) as well as Newfoundland and Labrador.
 The average income for farmers after operation costs is around $69, 000 per year with even higher salaries being found in certain provinces.

 Ontario is most famously home to the city of Toronto but has a surprising amount of farm life as well.
 Here you will find the Ontario Federation of Agriculture (OFA) which is an organization led by farmers that will help you to find roots in the community.
 They also organize workshops and provide resources for farmers in the area.
 You can also immigrate to Ontario in the agriculture industry through the province’s Express Entry-linked stream, under the Federal Skilled Trades Program.